 Graduate House offers residents with the choice to live in a Single Gender or an All Gender Suite.
 A Single Gender suite is a suite where residents share the same gender identity (i.e. female identified students only, male identified students only).
 An All Gender Suite is a suite where students live regardless of their gender identity.
-Note that we cannot guarantee that all All Gender Suites will have mixed genders.
+Note that we cannot guarantee that every All Gender Suite will have mixed genders.